-For more information, please visit our Tsunamis & Earthquakes web pages.
+For more information, please visit our Tsunamis & Earthquakes web site.

 Urbanization around Puget Sound, Washington, has caused declines in fish and wildlife, water quality, and ecosystem health.
 As part of the Puget Sound Nearshore Ecosystem Restoration Project—a cooperative effort involving Federal, State, and local agencies—USGS scientists are developing information on the sound’s physical, chemical, and biological processes.
 Work focuses on the effects of urbanization on nearshore ecosystems, the restoration of large river deltas, and the ecosystem impacts of dam removal (see below).

-For more information, please visit our Coastal Habitats in Puget Sound Project Summary page.
+For more information, please visit our Coastal Habitats in Puget Sound web site.

 The USGS is mapping the locations, geometry, slip rates, and earthquake-recurrence intervals of active faults offshore California and the Pacific Northwest—information essential for seismic-hazard assessment and mitigation.
 In selected coastal zones, the USGS is also mapping soil and rock properties that affect earthquake-induced ground motions in order to assess the potential for liquefaction and landslides.